 3. Queen’s Wood

 Queen’s Wood is situated on Muswell Hill and is grouped with four other ancient woods that are thought to have descended from the original ‘Wildwood’, which covered almost the entirety of Britain over five thousand years ago.
 It’s now a bit smaller and is a humble yet gorgeous example of one of London’s forests.
-With some remarkable walking paths, we’re sure this little patch of earthy heaven will leaf you feeling rejuvenated.
+With some remarkable walking paths, we’re sure this little patch of earthy heaven will leave you will a feeling of restored calm on a slow Sunday morning.

 4. Petts Wood